 Peggy S. Doty, Educator, Environmental and Energy Stewardship, University of Illinois Extension

-The 2019 IACD Conference will be held at Starved Rock State Park, February 21st and 22nd, 2019.
-Our annual conference is an intimate gathering of friends and professionals dedicated to conservation management and education.
+The 2020 IACD Conference will be held at Starved Rock State Park, February 20th and 21st.
+Our 5th annual conference is an intimate gathering of friends and professionals dedicated to conservation management and education.
 You are invited to join us at the 2020 IACD Conference for presentations that matter, to network with other professionals, and have fun with like minded friends.
 The 2019 conference reached full capacity.
 Be sure to register early.

 Copyright 2015.
 Illinois Association of Conservation Districts.
 All rights reserved.
 Info@iacd.online